Tinkerforge/generators/python/readme.txt

 ===========================

 The Python bindings allow you to control Tinkerforge Bricks and Bricklets from your Python program.
+This ZIP file contains:

-The source/ directory contains the source code of the bindings and the examples/ directory contains Python examples for every Brick and Bricklet.
+ source/   -- source code of the bindings (install with setup.py script) examples/ -- examples for every Brick and Bricklet

 For more information about the Python bindings go to:

  http://www.tinkerforge.com/en/doc/Software/API_Bindings_Python.html (English)
  http://www.tinkerforge.com/de/doc/Software/API_Bindings_Python.html (German)